billroy/serial-web-terminal/README.md

-## bitty.js: web terminal for Bitlash based on tty.js
+## bitty.js: web terminal for usb serial devices like Bitlash, based on tty.js

 ### Prerequisites